-If you’re just looking to blast to the the level cap ASAP, then you need Zygor’s guide.
+If you’re just looking to blast to the the level cap ASAP, then get yourself Zygor’s guide.

-The Arms build is the second fastest leveling style, barring “flavor of the minute” changes, however it also presents itself as the greatest PvP build for both leveling and battlegrounds/arena’s, making it one of the more viable choices for those playing on PvP servers.
+The Arms build is the second fastest leveling style, barring “flavor of the minute” changes, however it also presents itself as the greatest PvP build for both leveling and battlegrounds/arena’s, making it one of the more viable choices for those playing with War Mode on.

-Protection is by far the slowest solo-leveling specialization for any warrior, no matter the gear nor personal playing ability, protection is simply too low on the damage output and downtime management to be a quick solo-alternative to either fury or arms,
+Protection is the slowest solo-leveling specialization for any warrior, no matter the gear nor personal playing ability, protection is simply too low on the damage output to be a quick solo-alternative to either fury or arms.

 When teaming frequently (for instances and raids) this becomes an entirely different matter.
 Any warrior with some good friends, seeking to spend more time in instances than outside, will find protection suddenly that much more viable.

 With the introduction of the Dungeon Finder tool, some time back, the Protection Warrior can level quickly as tanks.
 Tanks also have very short wait times for the dungeon queues, this means that if you like to tank and you’re fine with dungeons then that short queue time will make the Protection Warrior the fastest leveling warrior of them all.